harrellbm/Quartz-Garden/content/Tech Framework.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-07-18
+"Last Tended:": 2024-08-07
 ---
 #🌿Sapling #🙂Agree
 ****
 >`Importance`: 10%

+>[!Summary] Thesis
-***Thesis***: technology is not value neutral.
+Technology is not value neutral.
 Every piece of technology works to realize a particular picture of human thriving and existence.

 * * *
 ### Related Notes